-Ixdock shell
+3.7 Ixdock shell

+'''

-Command: lxdock shell [arguments] [name]
+Command: lxdock shell [name] [arguments]

+'''

 This command can be used to open an interactive shell inside one of your containers.
+If -c is specified, execute the command line instead of opening the shell.

-By default, that shell logins as root unless your LXDock config specifies another user in its shell: option.
+By default, that shell logins as root unless your LXDock config specifies another user in its shell option.
 In all cases, the --user command line overrides everything.

-- [name] a container name - -u, --user <username> user to login as
+- [name] a container name

+- -u, --user <username> user to login as

+- -c, --command <command_line> command to be executed in the shell

-''' $ lxdock shell mycontainer # opens a shell into the "mycontainer" container $ lxdock shell -u root # opens a shell as root, regardless of our config '''
+''' $ lxdock shell mycontainer # opens a shell into the "mycontainer" container $ lxdock shell -u root # opens a shell as root, regardless of our config $ lxdock shell mycontainer -c echo HELLO # executes "echo HELLO" in "mycontainer" $ lxdock shell mycontainer -c echo '$PATH' # executes "echo '$PATH'" in